openmhealth/shimmer/README.md

 ## Supported APIs and endpoints

 The following is a table of the currently supported shims, their endpoints, the Open mHealth compliant data produced, and the corresponding mapper.
-The values in the `shimKey` and `endpoint` columns are the values for the parameters of the same names used in [programmatic access](#reading-data-programmatically) of the API.
+The values in the _shim key_ and _endpoint_ columns are the values for the parameters of the same names used in [programmatic access](#reading-data-programmatically) of the API.

 The currently supported shims are: